 Privacy awareness for ATIP staff

-The TBS Directive on Privacy Requests and Correction of Personal Information specifically mandates that ATIP staff, who hold functional responsibility for the administration of the Privacy Act, are to receive additional training on the Privacy Act.
+The Treasury Board Directive on Privacy Requests and Correction of Personal Information specifically mandates that ATIP staff, who hold functional responsibility for the administration of the Privacy Act, are to receive additional training on the Privacy Act.
 This is to include training on the provisions concerning time limit extensions, exemptions and exclusions; the language, format, and method of access; public reporting requirements (such as the PPSC Annual Report to Parliament on the administration of the Privacy Act); relevant court decisions; and the activities and operations of parliamentary committees dealing with privacy matters.

 The TBS also monitors the PPSC’s compliance through a variety of means, such as through the Management Accountability Framework (MAF) process.